 Herzberg described mental health as “the core issue of our time”.
 His approach focused on the individual in the workplace.
 He believed that humans have two sets of needs, lower level and higher level.
 In order to motivate employees, organisations need to meet both of these.
 This became his Two Factor Theory.

-Frederick Herzberg’s Two Factor Theory
+What is Herzberg’s Two Factor Theory?

 Herzberg first discussed his influential theory in 1959’s Motivation to Work.
 It’s also known as the ’Hygiene-motivation theory’ because it groups motivators into these two categories, hygiene and growth.